MaartenVandenhof-r0613805/Job-analysis/README.md

 ## LinkedIn Job Analysis for Data Science
 ### TL;DR
-This project collects job postings for the term "Data Science" and analyses them to get insights on what the main locations, requirements topics are.
+This project collects job postings for the term "Data Science" and analyses them to get insights on what the main locations, requirements and topics are.
 This is still a work in progress.

 ### 1. Data Scraping